 Sustainable and Flexible is Better

 Decluttering challenges can be really helpful to give us a kick in the pants.
+(In fact, the free printable in this post includes a 5-day challenge I like to do.)
 However, most of them involve a singular heroic effort completing a giant checklist of tasks that, frankly, most people abandon by day 5.

 A better approach is to declutter for the long haul.
 Our goal should be to put practices and tools in place that help us bring our home into an increasingly MORE efficient and decluttered state.
 We want our efforts to be sustainable and flexible.
 Sustainable because decluttering becomes a part of our habits and routines instead of a one huge time- and energy-sucking project.
 Flexible because it adjusts to our needs and schedules.